pysat/pysatSeasons/docs/examples.rst

 let us calculate the occurrence of a positive perturbation in the meridional component of the geomagnetic field as measured by the Vector Electric Field Instrument (VEFI) onboard the Communication/Navigation Outage Forecasting System (C/NOFS) satellite.
+The full code can be found at:
-The full code can be found at `<https://github.com/pysat/pysatSeasons/blob/main/demo/ssnl_occurrence_by_orbit.py>`_
+`<https://github.com/pysat/pysatSeasons/blob/main/demo/ssnl_occurrence_by_orbit.py>`_

 .. code:: python